romanbican/roles/README.md

 You can check for multiple permissions the same way as roles.

-### Role Inheriting
+### Inheritance

-There are two methods of role inheritance, level based, and parent based.
-The default is Level based.
-But can be changed in the config.
+There are two methods of role inheritance, permission based, and role based.
+The default is permission based.
+But can be changed easily in the config.

-> If you don't want the role inheriting feature in you application, simply ignore the `level` and `parent_id` parameter when you're creating roles.
+> If you don't want the inheritance feature in you application, simply ignore the `level` and `parent_id` parameter when you're creating roles.

-#### Level Based
+#### Permission Based

 Role with higher level is inheriting permission from roles with lower level.